 In May this year, ISO TC199 launched an online survey asking for input from machine builders and anyone else that uses ISO 13849 or IEC 62061.
-The survey probes ways that the standards are used , the kinds of problems they encounter when trying to apply them, and how the use of these standards affects their products and?businesses.
-The survey, titled “Design of safety related controls/control systems for machinery ?
-Experiences with generic standards (in particular ISO 13849-1 and IEC 62061)” asks a number of important questions that will guide the Joint Working Group 1 (JWG1) as work proceeds on merging ISO 13849 and IEC 62061.
+The survey probes the ways the standards are used, the problems they encounter when applying them, and how the use of these standards affects their products and businesses.
+The survey, titled “Design of safety-related controls/control systems for machinery — Experiences with generic standards (in particular ISO 13849-1 and IEC 62061),” asks several important questions that will guide the Joint Working Group 1 (JWG1) as work proceeds on merging ISO 13849 and IEC 62061.

 The survey covers:

 - The generic and machine-specific standards used in your company;

 - The types of control technologies used in your products;